 Bachelor of Science in Human Resource Management

-A career in human resource management will enable students to influence the success of an organization through management of its most valuable resource - its people.
+A career in human resource management will enable students to contribute to the success of an organization through the management of its most valuable resource - its people.

-The Bachelor of Science in Human Resource Management will equip students with the necessary skills to successfully manage human capital within organizations.
-A focused curriculum will cover topics that include building effective teams, compensation, global human resources, personal leadership skills, diversity and inclusion, recruitment, training and development, labor laws, and consulting.
+The Bachelor of Science in Human Resource Management develops the necessary skills to successfully manage strategic human resources and facilitate change within organizations.
+A focused curriculum cover topics that include building effective teams, strategic compensation, global human resources, personal leadership skills, diversity and inclusion, recruitment, training and development, labor laws, and consulting.

 For a full list of curriculum requirements, visit the UIC Catalog.

 With a degree in human resource management from UIC Business, students will learn to:

 - Motivate, lead, and manage a diverse workforce

 - Recruit, select, and hire top talent using industry best practices